 It is so easy to get caught up in the mindset that in order to see results, you must workout for hours a week.

 While I do believe that higher intensity workouts are essential to losing weight and building muscle, squeezing in small bouts of exercise will also help you reach your weight loss goals.

 2. Knock It Out Early

 Knocking it out before the day gets away from you will help provide the energy, mental clarity and even give you the mood boosting satisfaction of crossing off one item on your to-do list.

 3. Have a Plan To Avoid Wasting Precious Time

-Finding time to workout is one thing.
 Finding motivation to figure out what to do for a workout is another.

 Failing to plan is planning to fail.